-Frequent and proper hand washing is still the most effective protection against infectious outbreaks.
-Assoc Prof Piotr Chlebicki, Senior Consultant from the Department of Infectious Diseases at Singapore General Hospital (SGH), explains.
+Frequent, proper hand washing and masking up are still the most effective protection against COVID-19.
+Assoc Prof Piotr Chlebicki, Senior Consultant from the Department of Infectious Diseases at Singapore General Hospital (SGH), shares.

 We highlight simple prevention measures that you (and your loved ones) can take to stay protected from COVID-19 (Coronavirus Disease 2019).

-Although a common first instinct during an infectious outbreak is to think about wearing a face mask, do remember that wearing a face mask is just one part of an overall infection control strategy that should also include frequent hand washing, self-monitoring and responsible behaviour.
+A common misconception during an infectious outbreak is to think that wearing a face mask is sufficient, but do remember that wearing a face mask is just one part of an overall infection control strategy that should also include frequent hand washing, self-monitoring and responsible behaviour.

 1. The importance of frequent hand washing

 “The simple act of

 frequently and properly washing your hands remains the most effective protection against infection,” says

 Associate Professor Piotr Chlebicki, Senior Consultant from the

 Singapore General Hospital (SGH), a member of the

 SingHealth group.
 Viral and bacterial infections are often transmitted either through hand contact or commonly touched surfaces.
 To properly wash your hands, you should: